Soumyapradhan2002/javascript-5.0/01-basic-js/readme.md

 - var is used in oldest browser so now a days we are dont use var most of the time.
 3. const :-
 - const is a type of variable where we can't change our data further.
-- const means constant to store some data like number, integer etc..
+- const means constant to store some data like number, integer e

-task:-
-1. difference between let & var.
-2. differ